Mwajiduddin/Adding-a-client-to-a-Windows-Server-domain-controller-virtual-machine-in-Azure/README.md

 </p>

-Then go back to Virtual machines, select your Client VM and click Restart and log back in to the VM.
+Then go back to Virtual machines, select your Client VM and click Restart and log back in.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c22.png" />
 </p>

-Open command prompt and type in the command ipconfig /all and you can see that the DNS server IP address is the same as the Domain Controller VM's private IP address.
+To double check, open command prompt and type in the command ipconfig /all and you can see that the DNS server IP address is the same as the Domain Controller VM's private IP address.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c23.png" />
 </p>

-To join this Client VM to the Domain Controller, right click the Windows start icon and click on System, go to "Rename this PC (advanced)" then click "Change", select Domain, type in your root domain and the a window will pop up asking for a username and password where you will enter the credentials of the Domain Admin account you created.
+To join this Client VM to the Domain Controller, right click the Windows start icon and click on System, go to "Rename this PC (advanced)" then click "Change", select Domain, type in your root domain and then a window will pop up asking for a username and password where you will enter the credentials of the Domain Admin account you created.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c24.png" />